Lauriethefish/vscode-bsqm/README.md

 Utilities to make modding the Oculus Quest version of Beat Saber easier

+To get started, run the `bsqm.configure` command and follow the instructions.

 ## Features

 -   Automatically detect and install required tools